silviow/tindev/README.md

 Cross-platform application developed for study purposes with Node.js, React.js and React Native during [@Rocketseat](https://github.com/rocketseat)'s "Semana Omnistack 8" event.

-Technologies and tools used on this project:
+Some technologies and tools used on this project:

 - Node.js
 - Express